What is environmental justice?

 DEQ adopted an Environmental Justice Policy

 in 1997 to guide the agency’s work, including principles for making environmental equity inherent in the way DEQ does business.
-Some recent DEQ actions to ensure environmental justice include:
+In 2023, DEQ intends to update this policy to align with updates at the federal and state level, and better support Oregon's commitment to environmental justice.

-- Working to enhance public participation in the agency’s actions and ensure the meaningful involvement of people who may be affected by these decisions, as directed by Senate Bill 420 passed by the 2007 Oregon Legislature
+- This work builds on the framework established by Senate Bill 420 (2007) which directed DEQ and other state agencies to enhance public participation in the agency’s actions and ensure the meaningful involvement of people who may be affected by these decisions.

-- Developing an agency plan to address language access disparities for people using DEQ's services, including ways the agency can provide important environmental and public health information to people with limited English proficiency
+- DEQ is developing an agency plan to address language access disparities for people using DEQ's services, including how the agency provides important environmental and public health information to people with limited English proficiency